fletchbomb/guys/big-guy-little-guys-architecture-maintenance-v0.1.md

 ---

-# 13. Versioning Practice
+# 13. Versioning and Documentation Practice

 For stable playtest builds:

-- increment the filename: `big-guy-little-guys-shared-v0.8.html`
+- increment the filename: `big-guy-little-guys-shared-v0.8.html`, `v0.9`, etc.
-- update the HTML title/version label
+- update the HTML title/version label from a single build-version constant when possible
 - keep prior stable files
 - summarize changes in a patch log or chat response
 - do not overwrite the last stable multiplayer build until the new one is tested

+For MD files:

+- do not update this architecture guide for every routine gameplay patch
+- do not update the GDD snapshot for every balance/content tweak
+- update docs only when the architecture, core body model, multiplayer flow, or prototype identity changes enough that future work would be misled by the old docs

 ---